-Read Left to Tell by Imaculee Ilibagiza- copies of this book may be obtained in my classroom before break, or purchased.
+Read Left to Tell by Imaculee Ilibagiza.
 I greatly encourage you to read this book in hard copy.
-Studies show that students fair much better when reading print, as opposed to digital writing.
+Studies show that students fare much better when reading print, as opposed to digital writing.
 Go outside, bring some lemonde with you, and sit in the shade.
 Reading in the summer should be a pleasure, and AP students will be expected to read thoroughly and often.